Warm Hands by Miki Onosaki

 One couldn't be off guard even for a second with one aftershock after another—this was what it was like at this 950-year-old temple into whose family I was married.

-On the morning of the third day, our first daughter Mayumi walked back home drenched up to her chest after managing to wade through muddy sea water.
+our first daughter Mayumi walked back home drenched up to her chest after managing to wade through muddy sea water.

 I chanted with such thankfulness nam-kanzeon, nam-kanzeon.